Paul Melicharek: Professional career

 Melicharek was not highly regarded as an NFL prospect out of college due to his small size and playing for a Division 3 college.
 He participated in an NFL Regional Combine in New York/New Jersey, but was not signed by any teams.
 Melicharek was signed as a free agent by the Green Bay Blizzard of the Indoor Football League on May 29, 2013.

+Post-playing career

+Melicharek joined the King Philip Regional High School football team in Wrentham, Massachusetts as an assistant coach, working with the defensive line.
+Melicharek died on June 25, 2024 at the age of 32.